epfl-ada/ada-2023-project-dataexplorers/README.md

    $$Movie Score = (BORC + RC) * 50$$

-   We also define two classes: good and bad movies by defining a percentage threshold on movie scores.
+   Only then can we define two classes of good and bad movies by defining a percentage threshold on movie scores.

 4) Find the effect of each feature on the movie’s success score.